M2Team/NanaZip/Documents/Policies.md

     - `1`: Yes (all files)
     - `2`: Only for unsafe extensions (does not support all nested archives)

-### Disable mitigations

-*Availability: NanaZip 6.0 Preview 1 (6.0.1461.0) and later.*

-This value controls which security mitigations should not be applied by NanaZip.

-- Name: `DisableMitigations`
-- Type: `REG_DWORD`
-- Value:
-    - `0`: Don't disable mitigations
-    - `1`: Disable all mitigations
-    - Other values are reserved.

 ### Archive handler restrictions

 *Availability: NanaZip 6.0 Preview 2 and later.*